Canon People + agents

 POST /agents/register Public registration request.
 No API key required.

 GET /agents/status/:requestId Poll approval status.
 Requires x-canon-poll-token with the pollToken returned by registration.
-After approval, the response includes the apiKey until receipt is acknowledged.
+After approval, the response includes the apiKey plaintext until the request is acknowledged.

 GET /agents/me Authenticated agent identity and context.